 We understand our responsibility for secure and careful record-keeping.
-Our
+Our Safeguarding Lead will keep a detailed log of all Safeguarding-related incidents as well as conversations, actions and the reasoning behind them.
+These should not be kept on any computer but on secure cloud service such as Google Drive or Proton Drive.
+To guard against accidental sharing with inappropriate others, the Safeguarding lead will ensure that the files remain secure and they have recent training in file sharing for the system in use.
+Any memory sticks, hard drives and paper copies will be stored in a locked cabinet, box or drawer accessible only to the Safeguarding Lead and one or two others approved by our trustees, eg the Chair and Safeguarding trustee.

-Safeguarding officer will keep a detailed log of all Safeguarding-related incidents as well as conversations, actions and the reasoning behind them.
-These should not be kept on any computer but on an external hard drive or memory stick.
-To guard against loss, in case the files, hard drive or memory stick become corrupted these will be backed up to another hard drive or memory stick and/or printed off.
-Any memory sticks, hard drives and paper copies will be stored in a locked cabinet, box or drawer accessible only to the Safeguarding officer and one or two others approved by our trustees, e.g. the Chair and Safeguarding trustee.
-We understand that such records must not be stored on individuals' own private computers.
 We also understand that under data protection law, we need to word our records in a form we would be happy for the subjects to read if they ask to, as is their legal right.
 This means notes should be factual and respectful, free of interpretations and value judgments.